fbertos/atlax360-hi-exercise/README.md

   - CreateDate (format YYYY-MM-dd HH:mm:ss)
   - UpdateDate (format YYYY-MM-dd HH:mm:ss)

-Please notice we just want active (never deleted) items.
+Please notice we just want active (latest version is not deleted) items.

 3. We want also a column in the excel with the ItemSource calculated like:
    - ItemSource: Local if the CustomerName ends with 99